The Historic Tennant Canal: A Journey Through Time in Pictures

 BP Llandarcy Oil Refinery

-The BP Llandarcy Oil Refinery was the United Kingdom’s first oil refinery.
+The BP Llandarcy Oil Refinerywas the United Kingdom’s first oil refinery.
 This massive works received its water supplies from the Tennant canal 1982.
 Crymlyn Road, Serecold Ave and Coombe Tennant Ave Skewen also pictured.
+History and technology flow together.

 Ivy covered Neath Abbey ruins early 1900’s.
 The barge on the Tennant Canal is likely to be belonging to the Cape Copper Company.